Beatriz Merino: Prime Minister of Peru (2003)

-Public Defender (2005-2011)
+Public Defender (2005–2011)

 After stepping down as Prime Minister, Merino held high approval ratings as a public persona.
 While On September 29, 2005, Congress elected her as the second Public Defender of Peru, succeeding the acting holder, Walter Albán.
 Congress had been unable to appoint a new holder since the expiration of Jorge Santistevan de Noriega's term in 2000.
 She was nominated by the National Unity parliamentary bench.
 Until her election as Defender, she served at the World Bank as Senior Specialist in the Public Sector area, in charge of issues related to Tax Administration and Policy, Modernization of the State and Strengthening of Congresses for Latin America.

-During her term as Public Defender, she successfully called for the release of peasants from Chaca (Ayacucho) unfairly accused of terrorism, raised the inquiry on the creation of the Ministry of the Environment (2008), recommended the reform of the Pension Standardization Office (2008-2009), took over the Vilma Palma Case achieving a first sentence for discrimination in Peru (2009), and contributed in the Prior Consultation Law (2009).
+During her term as Public Defender, she successfully called for the release of peasants from Chaca (Ayacucho) unfairly accused of terrorism, raised the inquiry on the creation of the Ministry of the Environment (2008), recommended the reform of the Pension Standardization Office (2008–2009), took over the Vilma Palma Case achieving a first sentence for discrimination in Peru (2009), and contributed in the Prior Consultation Law (2009).
 Overall, she has been cited for contributing to the restoration of peace and the restitution of the affected rights of the most vulnerable sectors of the Peruvian population.

-Later career (2011-2015)
+Later career (2011–2015)

 Her term in the Office of the Public Defender expired in 2010, but she remained in office until she tendered her resignation on March 30, 2011, being succeeded by Eduardo Luna Vega, who served as acting defender until the election of Walter Gutiérrez Camacho en 2016.
 Following her resignation, she was appointed Chairwoman of the Public Pension's Administrators Association.
 She stepped down on January 16, 2012.
 During her time in office, she contributed to the expansion of knowledge of the private pension's system throughout the country, taking over the initiative of improving the benefits of affiliated members.

 In November 2011, she was appointed director of the Center for Social Responsibility, Entrepreneurship and Sustainability of CENTRUM, renowned business school of the Pontifical Catholic University of Peru.
 She stepped down from the academic post in November 2015.
 Conjointly, she served as Chairwoman of the National Hydrocarbons Society, from January 2013 to December 2015.

+Merino is part of the Advanced Leadership Initiative at Harvard University.